azuline/rose/README.md

 Rosé is designed for large music libraries.
 Smaller libraries do not require the power that Rosé offers.

-Rosé modifies the files that it manages, as early as the first scan (where it writes `roseid` tags).
-Rosé does not maintain a separate database; all changes are directly applied to the managed files.
-This, notably, is not compatible with files seeded as torrents.

 Rosé expects all tracks to be part of a release.
 Rosé also expects that each release is an immediate subdirectory of the source directory.
 Rosé will not work with libraries that are collections of unorganized tracks.

+Rosé modifies the files that it manages, as early as the first scan (where it writes `roseid` tags).
+Rosé does not maintain a separate database; all changes are directly applied to the managed files.
+This is incompatible with files seeded as torrents.

 # Installation